Valsartan (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, or heart or blood vessel problems (including heart failure).
-Also tell your doctor if you have had angioedema that was caused by a blood pressure medicine.
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, or heart or blood vessel problems.

 Possible Side Effects While Using This Medicine